gitpod-io/gitpod/README.md

  - [Gitpod Architecture](https://www.notion.so/gitpod/Architecture-0e39e570b10f4e8ba7b259629ee3cb74)
  - [Product Roadmap](https://github.com/orgs/gitpod-io/projects/27)

+### How do GitHub Issues get prioritised?

+Most GitHub issues (except smaller or more urgent issues) relate to our [current product roadmap items](https://github.com/orgs/gitpod-io/projects/27).
+Gitpod teams work against these roadmap items.
+Each Gitpod team has [it's own project board](https://github.com/orgs/gitpod-io/projects) that follows a similar structure.
+You can find these project boards attached to [the GitHub organisation](https://github.com/gitpod-io).
+Each team board has a "GroundWork" tab which shows current GitHub issues in progress.
+Each team project board also has an "inbox" where issues are sent for review by the team (and should be responded to within 48 hours).
+"Upvoting" by [reacting](https://docs.github.com/en/rest/reference/reactions) to GitHub issues helps signal to Gitpod that issues are important to you.
+If you are unsure of the status of an issue, please comment and a Gitpodder should respond to you shortly.
+For any other questions, please utilise the [Gitpod community](https://www.gitpod.io/community).

 ## Related Projects

 During the development of Gitpod we also developed some our own infrastructure tooling to make development easier and more efficient.